Chart Color Schemes

 Health outcomes in Sandy Beach are marginally below the national average with common health conditions slightly more prevalent than average across both younger and older age cohorts

-Mortality rates and chronic condition prevalence are higher than average, with common health conditions more prevalent across both younger and older age cohorts.
-Private health cover is relatively low at approximately 51% of the total population (around 1,649 people).
-Mental health issues impact 10.0% of residents, while arthritis affects 8.2%.
-About 67.5% of residents declare themselves completely clear of medical ailments, compared to 63.3% across Rest of NSW.
-Working-age residents have an above-average prevalence of chronic health conditions.
-The area has 16.0% of residents aged 65 and over (519 people), lower than the 23.4% in Rest of NSW.
+Mortality rates and chronic condition prevalence are higher than usual, with common health conditions slightly more prevalent across both younger and older age groups.
+Private health cover is relatively low at approximately 51% of the total population (~1,649 people).
+Mental health issues and arthritis are the most common medical conditions, impacting 10.0 and 8.2% of residents respectively.
+67.5% of residents claim to be completely clear of medical ailments, compared to 63.3% across Regional NSW.
+Working-age residents show above average prevalence of chronic health conditions.
+The area has 15.7% of residents aged 65 and over (509 people), which is lower than the 23.4% in Regional NSW.
 National rankings are broadly in line with the general population.

 Frequently Asked Questions - Health